-C Gypsy Minor scale
+C Gypsy Minor

-C Gypsy Minor scale for guitar presented by diagram.
+C Gypsy Minor scale for guitar.

 The C Gypsy Minor is a seven-note scale.
 Notes are displayed in the diagram with blue color with the root notes indicated by darker color.
 In the two-octave pattern, the first root note appears on the 6th string, 8th fret.

 2 octavesNotes: C - D - Eb - F# - G - Ab - B Intervals: 2 - 1 - 3 - 1 - 1 - 3 - 1 Type: Septonic

 The scale displayed with its numeric formula, intervals and scale degrees.

 |7||B||Major seventh||Leading tone|

 The main three-note and four-note chords that can be harmonized from this scale are the following: